 b. if they are deceased, be able to provide NZDF with a copy of a death certificate or funeral notice (e.g. from a newspaper).
 Sometimes, but not always, a person's death is already recorded in NZDF's records, in which case additional evidence is not required.

 Special case: All New Zealand First World War veterans are now deceased so no proof of death is required to obtain information from their files.

 HQNZDF’s policy is that miniatures can only be issued, or replaced, during the lifetime of the person to whom the full-size medals were originally awarded.
-To apply for your miniatures, please contact the Medals Office (see above address).
-Please note that the Medals Office also holds stocks of the miniatures of the United Nations and NATO medals awarded to New Zealand military personnel.
+To apply for your miniatures, please contact NZDF Personnel Archives and Medals (see above address).
+Please note that NZDF Personnel Archives and Medals also holds stocks of the miniatures of the United Nations and NATO medals awarded to New Zealand military personnel.

 Some miniature medals are issued free of charge and others need to be paid for.
 The Medals Office staff will let you know if any payment is required.

 Only one set of miniatures will be issued per eligible service person.